-Technology Support: The GCPS technology help desk will be available Monday-Friday from 8:00-4:00 to help any student who needs assistance with their device or with accessing the internet.
+Technology Support: The GCPS technology help desk will be available Monday-Friday from 8:00-4:00 to help any student who needs assistance with their device or with accessing the internet should the system move to a full virtual learning model.
 Please use the following phone number to contact the help desk directly: 1-888-285-7254.
 The help desk can also be reached at helpdesk@garrettcountyschools.org